n-1-k-0-l-a-y/whisper-test/README.md

+Node.js Telegram Bot

-node.js tg bot -- allows you to communicate with ChatGPT using voice or text messages
+Communicate with ChatGPT using voice or text messages